 Any other assets includes amounts such as amounts due from group companies, prepaid expenses, accrued interest and other taxes receivable in the GAAP balance sheet.
 The balances are measured at a value for which they could be exchanged between knowledgeable and willing parties in an arm's length transaction.
 As noted above, under Solvency II, accrued interest is included in the valuation of debt and cash instruments.
 Under GAAP, accrued interest is recognised in 'Any Other Assets'.

 D.2 Technical provisions

-The valuation methodology for technical provisions in accordance with Solvency II differs significantly from the valuation in the financial statements.
+The valuation methodology for technical provisions in accordance with Solvency II differs significantly from the valuation in the financial statements which are evaluated on a GAAP basis.